Value of R in Atm - Value of Gas Constant, Formula, FAQs

 Gas Constant Value

 Universal gas constant R, which is a physical constant measured in units of energy per temperature increment per mole.
-The ideal gas constant, molar gas constant and universal gas constant are all interchangeable names.
+The ideal gas constant, molar gas constant, and universal gas constant are all interchangeable names.
 The gas constant is identical to the Boltzmann constant; however, it is expressed as the pressure-volume product rather than energy per temperature increment per particle.

-Universal Gas Constant Value
+Universal Gas Constant Derivation

-We can deduce from the ideal gas statement that
+We can deduce from the ideal gas statement

 PV=nRT…….(1)